EddieYang211/localLLM/localLLM/README.md

 `compute_confusion_matrices()` and `intercoder_reliability()` so you can inspect gold-vs-model confusion tables and agreement scores in one shot.

 The example below demonstrates comparing three LLMs on a news classification task.
 Note that `Llama-3.2-3B-Instruct-Q5_K_M.gguf` is the package default model (automatically cached by `quick_llama()`), while the other two models need to be downloaded separately using `model_load()` with their URLs or Ollama references (see model download sections above).
-This example uses the **template list** format for `prompt_builder` to create structured, reproducible prompts (see Prompt Builder Options below for alternative formats).
+This example uses the **template list** format for `prompts` to create structured, reproducible prompts (see Prompts Argument Options below for alternative formats).

 ```r
 # Load sample dataset